 - Predict when you will reach your set goals

 Goals without milestones lack direction.
 And to be able to follow the right direction, you need the right strategies that follow the right timeline.

-Creating clear, accurate, and distinct milestones is essential to reach your goals.
+Creating clear, accurate, and distinct milestones is essential to reaching your goals.
 An effective milestone has four key elements: